Description of Donation Options

 Marrow versus Blood Stem Cells

 Please bear in mind that it is the transplant physicians who choose the stem cell source, not the registry.
 Donors requested for blood stem cell collection will be counseled on the entire process at an information session.
 With proper guidance, the ultimate decision to donate is up to the donor.
-If a donor declines to donate blood stem cells, he or she may also be offered the opportunity to donate bone marrow.
+If a donor declines to donate blood stem cells, they may also be offered the opportunity to donate bone marrow.